 People use shall very rarely in modern English and consider it old-fashioned but still people should be familiar with the traditional distinctions between use of shall and will.
 Look at the opening line of a sonnet (poem) by William Shakespeare.

 What to use in Modern English?
-Will or shall?
+Shall or will?

 In modern English, will is ok in 99.9% cases.
 Eve in formal writings will is acceptable for first person.
 But if you want to be very formal or writing a legal document, then you should write shall with the first person.